 The University of Vienna was named Alma Mater Rudolphina Vindobonensis after its founder.
-On 12 March 1365, Duke Rudolf IV of Habsburg and his brothers Albrecht III and Leopold III signed the foundation deed of the University and therefore introduced the studium generale with the right to award doctorates in all "permitted" academic disciplines.
+On 12 March 1365, Duke Rudolf IV of Habsburg and his brothers Albrecht III and Leopold III signed the foundation deed of the University and therefore introduced the studium generale with the right to award doctorates in all 'permitted' academic disciplines.
 It was not until 1384 that Duke Albrecht III managed to expand it into a full-scale university with all four faculties: Theology, Law, Medicine and Liberal Arts (later Faculty of Philosophy).

 Until the laws of religious tolerance of the Age of Enlightenment, access to the university was permitted only to Catholic students, and entry to the teaching body and academic functions was linked to the declaration of faith required after the Council of Trent.
 In 1778, Protestants could be admitted to the secular doctoral degrees.
 In 1782, Joseph II permitted the admission of Jews to doctoral degrees in Law and Medicine.
-At the same time, Vienna's major poorhouse was converted into the city's first General Hospital (today: Campus of the University of Vienna).
 The university reforms that took place under Maria Theresia and Joseph II were intended to eliminate the influence of the Church.
 The Vienna Uprising of 1848 gave the impetus for the extensive reforms of education of the following year: Based on the connection between research and teaching, the University of Vienna was reorganised according to the Humboldt model.
 In the following decades up to the First World War, the Alma Mater Rudolphina experienced the greatest single advance in its history.
-In many disciplines the "Vienna School" achieved a reputation throughout the world.
+In many disciplines the 'Vienna School' achieved a reputation throughout the world.

-In 1897 - after intense discussions - women were also allowed to study, initially only in the Faculties of Philosophy and of Medicine.
+In 1897, women were also allowed to study, initially only in the Faculties of Philosophy and Medicine.
 In the interwar period, the University was temporarily closed on several occasions as a result of riots including those of an anti-Semitic nature.
 Long before the Anschluss to the Third Reich a substantial proportion of students and professors in Vienna had sympathised with the National Socialist camp.
 With the Anschluss of Austria, a wave of expulsions and deportations began.
 Less than a third of those expelled returned to the University of Vienna.
 In 1945, many university buildings lay in ruins; by 1951 the reconstruction was essentially complete.

 In 1965, the Alma Mater Rudolphina celebrated its 600th anniversary with a high level of international participation.
 Three years later it was hit by the upheavals of the 1968 student movement.
-This was a "tame revolution" in Vienna, however, which targeted the traditional university organisation.
+This was a 'tame revolution' in Vienna, however, which targeted the traditional university organisation.

 In 1975, the Universitäts-Organisationsgesetz (university organisation act) led to the achievement of one of the main demands of this period, the democratisation of the University.

-In 1975, the previous five faculties became eight (division of the Faculty of Law and Government into the Faculty of Law and the Faculty of Social Sciences, Business and Economics, the Faculty of Philosophy into the Faculty of Basic and Integrative Sciences, the Faculty of Humanities and the Faculty of Formal and Natural Sciences).
+The previous five faculties became eight (division of the Faculty of Law and Government into the Faculty of Law and the Faculty of Social Sciences, Business and Economics, the Faculty of Philosophy into the Faculty of Basic and Integrative Sciences, the Faculty of Humanities and the Faculty of Formal and Natural Sciences).
 The rapid development of academic fields led to an enormous increase in the number of disciplines, to the foundation of many new departments and a huge inflow of students.